Mayaguez, Puerto Rico

 People are known as:

-El Pueblo del Mango (Mango City)
+El Pueblo del Mango (The Town of the Mango)

 Wards: Mayaguez, Puerto Rico